Okta, Inc. (NASDAQ:OKTA) CFO Brett Tighe Sells 5,000 Shares

-Okta, Inc. (NASDAQ:OKTA – Get Free Report) CFO Brett Tighe sold 5,000 shares of Okta stock in a transaction on Thursday, January 23rd.
-The stock was sold at an average price of $87.29, for a total transaction of $436,450.00.
-Following the sale, the chief financial officer now directly owns 107,533 shares of the company’s stock, valued at $9,386,555.57.
-This represents a 4.44 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Okta, Inc. (NASDAQ:OKTA – Get Free Report) CFO Brett Tighe sold 5,000 shares of the stock in a transaction dated Thursday, January 30th.
+The stock was sold at an average price of $94.76, for a total transaction of $473,800.00.
+Following the sale, the chief financial officer now owns 97,533 shares of the company’s stock, valued at approximately $9,242,227.08.
+This represents a 4.88 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.

 Brett Tighe also recently made the following trade(s):